Wiliami/site_mastercourse.on/README.md

-# Project Website created with Node.js
+# Website created with Node.js

 ## How run project:
 - 1 step run: